 (where q defaults to the maximum number of phases)

-Another use case is to interleave with some other script that further refines the static output.
-For example, you can run MakeStaticSite through its initial phases, to at least generate the Wget mirror (phase 2), possibly continuing as far as the addition of snippets (phase 7), according to your preferences.
-Then intervene with your own script to carry further processing on the mirror in situ, for example, to minify JavaScript files, to run a link checker or an accessibility report.
+A general use case is to further refine the static output, which can be done both during (intervention) and after running MakeStaticSite.
+For example, you can generate the initial Wget mirror (phase 2), possibly continuing as far as the addition of snippets (phase 7), according to your preferences.
+Then intervene with your own script to carry out further processing on the mirror in situ, for example, to minify JavaScript files, to run a link checker or an accessibility report.
 Finally, run MakeStaticSite a second time to deploy the site.

 #!/usr/bin/env bash